openzfs/zfs/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 Thank you for suggesting a feature.

-Please check the our issue tracker before opening a new feature request.
+Please check our issue tracker before opening a new feature request.
 Filling out the following template will help other contributors better understand your proposed feature.
 -->